tunnelbanejakten/wp-tuja/README.md

 * competition: The competition to which group should belong.
 * edit_link_template: Template for URL used to edit group once created.
 Needs to be an absolute URL.
 * is_crew_form: Sets which group categories to show in the form.
 The value "yes" means that only crew categories are shown, otherwise only non-crew categories are shown.
+* enable_group_category_selection: Enables (default) the user to pick a group category when signing up.

 Known issues:
 *